openbmc/openbmc-tools/README.md

 ## What you must have in your patches

-We don't ask for much, but you need to give us at least a [Signed-off-by](https://developercertificate.org/), and put your work under the Apache 2.0 license.
-Licensing everything under Apache 2.0 will just hurt our heads less.
-Lets keep the lawyers off our backs. ^
+We don't ask for much, but you need to give us at least a [Signed-off-by](https://developercertificate.org/), use SPDX markers in your source files and put your work under an Apache 2.0 compatible license.

-^Any exceptions must be accompanied by a LICENSE file in the relevant subdirectory, and be compatible with Apache 2.0.
-You thought you would get away without any fine print?

 ## How you consume the repository

-There's no standard way to install the scripts housed in the here, so adding parts of the repository to your PATH might be a bit of a dice-roll.
+There's no standard way to install the scripts housed here, and adding parts of the repository to your PATH might be a bit of a dice-roll.
 We may also move or remove scripts from time to time as part of housekeeping.
 It's probably best to copy things out if you need stability.

 [1]: https://github.com/openbmc/docs/blob/master/CONTRIBUTING.md#submitting-changes-via-gerrit-server